+• Where the failings identified have resulted in a moderate impact or risk of harm to people's wellbeing outcomes including infringement of their rights

+Level of impact/risk: Major

-Minor Where the failings identified have resulted in minor impact or risk of harm to people's wellbeing outcomes Moderate Where the failings identified have resulted in a moderate impact or risk of harm to people's wellbeing outcomes including infringement of their rights Major Where the failings identified have resulted in a major/significant impact2 on or significant risk of harm to people's wellbeing outcomes including infringement of their rights Or permanent disability Or significant or irreversible adverse health condition
+- Where the failings identified have resulted in a major/significant impact on or significant risk of harm to people's wellbeing outcomes including infringement of their rights.
+Or - permanent disability.
+Or - significant or irreversible adverse health condition